ShivprasadSagare/temp_xalign/README.md

 Then , run `run_finetine.sh`, with appropriate parameters in it (epochs:30, checkpoint_path:'wandb').

+2.11 finetuning_HRTQRQT_english_pretrained_ckpt_on_only_HRT_dataset

+git clone and then switch to the branch `temp_en`.
+Rest all the instructions and data file is same as above experiment 2.10.

 3. Some miscelleneous tips before running experiment
   * Set up the wand api key using `export WANDB_API_KEY=bf6eddaca0cddb4d9e70aa37fb5ef56202d7ef74`
   * Make sure to sanity run the following scripts first, by passing `sanity_run=yes` in respective scripts.
 Later, pass `sanity_run=no` while running actual training.